onCodeDesign/AppInfra-Training/.Practice/readme.md

 }
 ```

+- Create implementations of these interfaces in the `ConsoleUi` project.
-Read the data needed to create a `ProductCategory` entity
+- Create a console command in the `ProductsManagement` module that uses these interfaces to read the data required to create a `ProductCategory` entity.
+  - In this step, only read the data — do not persist it yet.

+---

-### 7.1.2.
-Create a service that adds a new `ProductCategory` to the system
+### 7.1.2 Create a service that adds a new `ProductCategory` to the system

+- Add a service in the `ProductsManagement` module that adds a new `ProductCategory` to the database.
+  - The service should use the `IUnitOfWork` from the `DataAccess` layer.
-The above console command which reads the product category info should use this service to add the new read product category.
+- The console command created earlier (which reads the product category info) should now use this service to insert the newly read product category.

+> **Observation:**
-> !Observe: how the interceptors created in ex.
-5 & 6 are working when a new ProductCategory is added
+> Notice how the interceptors created in exercises 5 and 6 are automatically triggered when a new `ProductCategory` is added.

 --------